Isaac Versaw, '13

-Isaac has been focusing his creative work at RYOT Studios since 2017, creating branded content programs for Verizon Media Group’s publishers including Huffington Post, TechCrunch, Yahoo!
+Isaac has been focusing his creative work at RYOT Studios since 2017, now known as Yahoo Creative Studios, creating branded content programs for Verizon Media Group’s publishers including Huffington Post, TechCrunch, Yahoo!
 Finance and Tumblr.

 RYOT is an immersive film studio that started by making social impact documentaries.

 “Sometimes reading the news is such a passive thing.
 You read stories about Syria, or at the time it was the earthquake in Haiti, and it’s like, ‘What can I really do about it?’
 So (RYOT) would attach a specific action the reader could take to have a tangible impact.”